 COVID-19 was also a good lesson in understanding exponential curves.
 Exponential curves and exponential growth are the main reason why it pays to invest in the long term.
 You might have heard about the rule of 70 or sometimes the rule of 72, but I like to use 70 as it makes the maths easier in my head- and it’s closer to the real number of 69.3.
 The rule lest you calculate when your investment will double in value.
 Well, that rule is based on exponential growth.

 The number 70 comes from the value of the natural logarithm of 2 times by 100 – The inverse of a logarithmic function is an exponential function- that’s how it’s linked.
 Either way- the details aren’t important.
-What is important is that you can use 70, and your expected rate of return to calculate a doubling time.
+What is important is that you can use 70, and your expected return rate to calculate a doubling time.

 Exponential growth takes decades when we are referring to our investments.
-That’s why it’s hard to understand exponential growth- the time scales that we deal with are too large.
-But COVID19 has exponential growth which happens in the order of days which is much easier to get your head around and see the power of exponential growth.
+That’s why it’s hard to understand exponential growth- the time scales we deal with are too large.
+But COVID19 has exponential growth which happens in the order of days, which is much easier to get your head around and see the power of exponential growth.

 Let’s look at the number of cases of COVID over time and extract some interesting facts about exponential curves.
 I’ve taken the numbers from WHO and plotted them below- starting on the 22nd of Feb as Day 1.